-Roy L. Clay Sr. Pioneer in Computer Science was the first hire for the computer division of Hewlett Packard and the architect for the first Hewlett Packard, Tandem and Compaq computers.
+Roy L. Clay Sr. Pioneer in Computer Science was the first hire for the computer division of Hewlett Packard and the architect for the first computer developed for Hewlett Packard, Tandem and Compaq computers.
 He went on to build a company of his own Ron-L Electronics Inc. in Mountain View, CA.

 Wilbur didn't always know where IBM was taking him but he accepted each assignment and flourished as an innovator and leader in every product department he was assigned.
 A former executive, Wilbur talks about the need for mentors.